utkarshminds/project1_dataviz/README.md

 # after few seconds you will see the python website in the web browser window (chrome/edge)
 # to stop streamlit website press Ctrl+C/Ctrl+Z/Ctrl+V

+# 6 - add-commit-push to github

+# 6aa -

+Set your username: write in terminal replace your username

+git config --global user.name "username"

+Set your email address: write in terminal replace your email

+git config --global user.email "MY_NAME@example.com"

+# 6a - click on "source control" then "click on + in changes" then write commit message then click commit then click sync changes and then click ok

+# 6b - check on github.com in your branch if the code files are updated